eljefe303030/Melius/assets/docs/DRAFT ReadMe 3.2.0.md

 **43.1 OUTPOST BUILDING**
 1. [Aurie's Build with Credits - BWC](https://www.nexusmods.com/starfield/mods/11890) Allows you to build most outpost/ship objects with credits instead of resources.
+2. [BMX Outpost Framework - Build with Credits Patch](https://www.nexusmods.com/starfield/mods/13896) Inlcudes items added in the BMX Outpost Framework to also to be built with credits instead of resources.

 **44.1 SPACECRAFT & VEHICLES - OVERHAULS & MECHANICS**
 1. [Astrogate](https://www.nexusmods.com/starfield/mods/9363) Immersive way to fly ships between systems and planets.
 Choice of FTL and Autopilot.
 Enable the two related files for best experience. *Read the descriptions of the settings in the main game menu, as some settings have the potential to prevent some quests from starting.* Recommended that you disable the following mods if using this; More Immersive Landings And Takeoffs & More Visualized Docking - Vanilla Enhanced & Default Speed